 - Go to the checkout configuration and proceed to configure the plugin:

-– The Service ID and Secret key can be found near your service’s name at “My Services“, at your Paygol panel.
+– The Service ID and Secret Key of your account can be found at the “Notifications” section, at your Paygol dashboard.

 - New release, tested with WordPress 3.7.0 up to 4.7.5, and WooCommerce 2.3.0 up to 3.0.7